 This region, often called the "Forgotten Corner," contains one of the most diverse populations of big game animals in the Lower 48.
-The Mill Pond historic site (April-November) provides an interpretive walk with a trail connecting it to the Mill Pond Campgrounds.
-Nearby pristine Sullivan Lake features recently Above: Sullivan Lake near Metaline/Metaline Falls (Jeff Tetrick) Below: The Cutter Theatre was built in 1912 and is on the State and National Register of Historic Places.
-(Cutter Theatre)
+The recently redesigned Mill Pond historic site provides an interpretive walk with a trail connecting it to the Mill Pond Campgrounds.
+Nearby pristine Sullivan Lake features recently upgraded campground and picnic facilities.